 We propose over the coming year to take steps to address the above matters to further enhance our governance arrangements.
-We are satisfied that these steps will address the need for improvements
+We are satisfied that these steps will address the need for improvements that were identified in our review of effectiveness and will monitor their implementation and operation as part of our next annual review.

-Signed: Councillor David Ellesmere Date: 18/11/2020
+Signed: Councillor David Ellesmere Date: 28/07/2021